Director: Mari Selvaraj

 Much of Pariyerum Perumal’s moments are devoted to the relationship between Pariyan and Jyothi Mahalakshmi (Anandhi), a classmate who belongs to one of the upper castes.
 Some moments seem right out of recent reality when a Dalit youth in Telangana was killed by his father-in-law whose family belongs to the Vaishya community.
 Selvaraj though, makes Jyothi unaware of caste politics, forcing Pariyan to bear the brunt of their relationship – so much so that as Pariyan turns more sullen and withdrawn after a violent run-in with her family, Jyothi, by contrast, is exuberant and child-like with no social conscience whatsoever.
 But perhaps, that is the idea.

 The post interval leg of the film is announced with a crescendo of violins that plays a singular note – something that can be visually represented by a series of straight musical lines drawn at once – signifying the intense emotions that course through Pariyan as he comprehends what’s happening to him, anger replacing disbelief.
 The soft piano keys that punctuate the score hint at the tumult of feeling within him; love, hate, anger, retribution.
+In an ironical scene, as Pariyan nurses his wounds, a man with prominent upper caste bearings, hands him a drink.

 The romance is dreary in some portions, but for Pariyan, what seemed to hold much promise soon becomes an off-key, ambiguous feeling.
 He likes the idea of Jyothi, of being in love perhaps, but even before he could sort out his passions, they are quashed.
 In place of delicious stirrings of romance, there’s affection dulled by violence.
 In one of the later scenes, he tells Jyothi’s father that he still cannot fathom what he feels for her.
 Once, he had called her an angel, a devadhai, but another time, he equates her to his dead dog Karuppi.